Thousands of essays on major authors, periods and genres designed for students.

 The referencing style used in Literature is MHRA.
 Note any English Language modules will use the Harvard Cite Them Right referencing style, and some Literature modules may require you to use the Chicago style.
 Check with your Module Leader if you are unsure.

 Log into the Cite them Right resource below for guidance on referencing and bibliographies in all these styles.
-If you would like to use an online tool to help you build an online reference list, we recommend using either EndNote or ZoteroBib software.
+If you would like to use an online tool to help you build an online reference list, we support EndNote software.

 Watch and record freeview TV and radio.
 Create clips or make your own playlist using the huge archive of tv and radio shows dating back to the 1970s.
 Bob also includes a collection of curated playlists made by UK university lecturers on themes such as feminist film philosophy and law race and decolonisation.